AraBlocks/ara-reward-protocol/README.md

 #### Farmer

-A farmer would extend the AFP Farmer class to define that farmer’s specifications for generating a quote for a task, validating a peer for a task, and signing and validating an agreement for a task.
+A farmer must extend the Farmer class to define that farmer’s specifications for generating a quote for a task, validating a peer for a task, and signing and validating an agreement for a task.
 If rewards are expected, then a farmer would also handle validating the reward and generating a receipt.

 ```js
   /**